Stoic789/Metacrafter-DAAP/README.md

 Allows the sender to make a payment to the contract.
 Requires that the payment amount is greater than zero.
 Updates the `balances` mapping for the sender's address and emits the `PaymentReceived` event.

-#### `addPerson(string memory name, uint age, uint favoriteNumber)`
+#### `addPerson(string memory name, uint age, string memory note)`

 solidityCopy code

+solidityCopy code

-`function addPerson(string memory name, uint age, uint favoriteNumber) external`
+`function addPerson(string memory name, uint age, string memory note) external`

-Adds a new person to the contract by providing their `name`, `age`, and `favoriteNumber` as parameters.
-Requires that the name is not empty, age is greater than zero, and favoriteNumber is greater than zero.
+Adds a new person to the contract by providing their `name`, `age`, and `note` as parameters.
+Requires that the name, age, and note are not empty.
 Updates the `people` mapping and adds the person's address to the `peopleAddresses` array.
 Emits the `NewPersonAdded` event.

 #### `getPeopleCount()`

+solidityCopy code

 solidityCopy code